Nothing stops the Husky experience

 Almost all of our offices and services are available on campus or remotely.
 Check below to find out how to access student services and assistance.
 This section will be updated frequently.
 Updated: Sept.
 9, 2020

 Additional Student Services

 Many of our student service offices are conducting work and appointments remotely, but they are still here to support you!

 We recognize there are difficult and extenuating circumstances for students who cannot leave campus or do not have another place to go.
 UW Bothell will provide you the help you need to stay safe and secure and to continue with your academic work.

 We know there are financial hardships due to the transition to remote learning.
 Just as we seek to protect the most vulnerable populations from coronavirus, we seek to protect those most financially vulnerable from these extraordinary shifts.

 For more information about health and coronavirus prevention, as well as tips for an ergonomic study/work space set up, see our health and well-being page, and UW Seattle's FAQ regarding COVID-19.

-Although this moment is marked with uncertainty about our immediate future and many are fearful about the spread of COVID-19, this ambiguity and fear are not an excuse for racism and xenophobia towards our Asian and Asian American students and employees — or any other member of our community.
+Although this moment is marked with uncertainty about our immediate future and many are fearful about the spread of COVID-19, this ambiguity and fear are not an excuse for racism and xenophobia towards any member of our community.